BillBrousalis/NXP-UTIL/README.md

 ## COMMANDS mode [ Optional ]:

-[TODO]: Car can accept commands through WIFI->PI->UART to access underlying API.
+[TODO]: Car can accept commands through WIFI-->PI-->UART to access underlying API.

 Useful for testing algorithms in python3 instead of writing massive amounts of C code.